Cold is an Alternative Rock

 - Live in Jacksonville (Crowd-funded live DVD and double album, TBA 2014)

 This band provides the following trope examples:

 - Anti-Love Song - Namely, the song of the same name.

 - Black Sheep Hit - "Stupid Girl", as explained by Scooter in this video.

 - Cluster F-Bomb - Mainly on the first two albums; the swearing is toned down on Year of the Spider and A Different Kind of Pain (though the former still gets a Parental Advisory label and plays this trope straight on "Kill the Music Industry").

 - Cover Version - There are a few covers floating around on the internet and rare EPs, including songs originally by Pink Floyd and David Bowie.
-There was talk of a cover of Aerosmith's "Dream On" being on the fifth album, but that ended up not happening.
+A cover of Aerosmith's "Dream On" is on the iTunes edition of Superfiction.

 - Executive Meddling - After the release of Year of the Spider, Geffen Records inexplicably cancelled the video for "Suffocate" and stopped promoting the album, causing frustrations that led to several line-up changes and the band leaving the label.

 - Metal Scream - There's a few on the first two albums.

 - Psychic Powers - "With My Mind".
 It was written for Psi-Ops: The Mindgate Conspiracy, after all.